Professor of Cultures, Societies and Global Studies

 University of Wisconsin

 Boston, MA 02115

-Inez Hedges is a professor of French, German, and cinema studies and the founder of the Program in Cinema Studies at Northeastern University.
-She teaches courses in film theory, German literature and film, French film, and the senior seminar in cinema studies.
-Her graduate film courses have explored such topics as surrealism, film as historical memory, the myth of Faust, and film noir.
+Inez Hedges is professor of cultures, societies and global studies and the founder of the Program in Cinema Studies at Northeastern University.
+She teaches courses in world cinema, French film, German literature and film, French film, and Palestinian and Israeli film.
 She was appointed as Stotsky Professor of Jewish Historical and Cultural Studies for 2006-09.
-Her most recent book, Framing Faust: 20th Century Cultural Struggles, traces the role of the Faust myth in some of the most important historical events and traumas of the past century: the rise of Nazism and the Cold War, but also the birth of feminism and of cinema, and the experiments of socialism and the avant-garde.
+Her most recent book, World Cinema and Cultural Memory (2015) examines the way films have contributed to radical or oppositional thinking in cultures as diverse as Chile, Cuba, Palestine, post-Franco Spain, France, and East Germany.
+Her earlier book, Framing Faust: 20th Century Cultural Struggles (2005), traces the role of the Faust myth in some of the most important historical events and traumas of the past century: the rise of Nazism and the Cold War, but also the birth of feminism and of cinema, and the experiments of socialism and the avant-garde.
 Her previous books, Breaking the Frame (1991) and Languages of Revolt (1983), explored questions of film and philosophy while discussing art, literature and film.
-Her current research centers on cinematic, literary, and artistic representations of the deportation of more than 76,000 Jews in German-occupied France from 1940-44.
+She is the author of two plays on the French Shoah and resistance during WWII and is working on a third.

 - Framing Faust: Twentieth Century Cultural Struggles (Southern Illinois University Press, 2005).
 Reviewed in Comparative Literature Studies, Socialism and Democracy, Das Argument, Goethe Yearbook Review, and others